 I quit eating lunch meat when I learned about nitrates, but when I learned how to cook paper-thin slices of turkey at home, homemade lunch meat was on!
+You will also save money!
+Make the best homemade white sandwich bread and a side salad and you have a tasty meal!

 Turkey on whole wheat.
 No cheese, a little bit of lettuce, lots of pickles, lots of olives, just a few jalapenos.
 Mayonnaise and mustard.

-Back in my college days, that was the sandwich I ordered every time I went to Subway and I loved every bite.
+Back in my college days, that was the turkey sandwich I ordered every time I went to Subway and I loved every bite.

 Not being able to make a peanut butter and jelly sandwich made me feel incapable of making lunches altogether.
-Like someone was holding my hands behind my back and told me to make lunch with my feet.
+Like someone was holding my hands behind my back and telling me to make lunch with my feet.

 I know it sounds strange, and it sounds strange to type it out.